 The Research Ethics course requirement is generally met by taking the Microbiology 901 course Responsible Conduct of Research.
 It follows a “case scenario” format in which the trainees participate in the discussion and dissection of such pertinent issues as mentor-trainee relationships, authorship, data ownership, manipulation of data, human subjects, and others.
 The MBTP further reinforces this area of training by devoting a Biophysics Evening meeting each year to a topic in research ethics.

 Biophysics Evenings.
 The joint degree and training grant programs organize and sponsor at least one Biophysics Evening each year.
 These meetings provide an informal atmosphere, with pizza and drinks provided, in which to learn more about topics of interest to all biophysics students.
 Session topics have included Research Ethics, starting an academic lab, working in industry, and presentations of current research by senior trainees.
 Other program business is covered as needed in these sessions.

-Annual Poster Sessions.
-Poster sessions open to all students and trainees in Biophysics are organized two times a year to coincide with the orientation activities for the incoming class of graduate students in September and with graduate recruiting visits in March .
+Biophysics Poster Sessions.
+Poster Sessions open to all students and trainees in Biophysics are organized two times a year to coincide with the Biophysics colloquium in September and with graduate recruiting visits in January and February .
 The poster sessions provide the trainees another opportunity to exchange information about their research and to learn about opportunities for potential collaborations.
 Trainees gain experience designing and presenting posters in a setting similar to scientific meetings and conferences.

 Inter-lab Collaborations.
 Trainees often benefit from inter-lab meetings and mini-symposia that grow out of collaborations between labs.
 The MBTP is one of the contributing forces on the UW-Madison campus that supports an open and collaborative atmosphere between departments and labs.
 For further information contact email@example.com.